JecaTosovic/WaterNetworkAnalysis/docs/source/installation.rst

    macOS users may need to install the extra packages.
-For more information see PyMOL documentation `here
-   <https://pymol.org/conda/>`_.
-To test if the installation was
-   successful users should just be able to type the following in their
+For more information see `PyMOL documentation <https://pymol.org/conda/>`_.
+To test if the installation was successful users should just be able to type the following in their terminal:
-   terminal:

      .. code-block:: bash